 Consider a world in which, France gets the chance to revive its once insurmountable culinary and fine arts reputation once again; where the eastern-european mathematicians will have freedom to solve diagnostic imaging shortcomings that shorten lives unnecessarily today.
 Cancer, and other diseases requiring expensive ongoing pharmaceutical treatments today, will be cured outright.

 Robotic automations easily scale up – which means that the 80% of our planet that does not have a good life today, also gets to raise a family with a respectable minimum level of human rights and freedoms; Birth Control rates stabilize naturally with prosperity.

 We all win.
 The philosophy of the Golden Rule’s time-tested Sustainability Model actually works.

 What has our Research shown?

-At CSQ Research, we don’t protect an unrealistic moral high-ground; if the numbers supported another conclusion we would make direct policy recommendations as needed to sustain society.
-Instead, we have done the work.
-We have researched every country’s economy, 180 countries in all, until we can confirm transparently that supporting a Good Life for all is also a 10-times more successful economic strategy.
+At CSQ Research, we don’t protect an unrealistic moral high-ground.
+When the numbers support unpopular conclusions, we make direct policy recommendations as needed to sustain society.
+We research every country’s economy, 180 countries in all (the countries that publish their economic statistics online), until we can confirm transparently which policies are proven to support a Good Life for all.
+It turns out that nations that adhere to these policies are 10-times more likely to result in a successful economy.
 See articles for example statistics: 49%, Business Case for Guaranteed Incomes, and Transition Economics.